 “It was a great honour to welcome back Dame Melinda to her University for this illuminating and fascinating conversation.
 Her remarkable career is testament both to the way she has embraced opportunity at every turn, and to the power that modern languages possess in opening doors in our ever-more global world.
 Her words will, I am sure, offer both great insight and inspiration for our students.”

-A recording of the event is available on the University’s YouTube channel.
+A recording of the event is available below.